eiyuki/cti-taxii-server/README.rst

 `the documentation <https://medallion.readthedocs.io/en/latest/mongodb_schema.html>`_.

 As required by the TAXII specification, *medallion* supports HTTP Basic authorization.
 In addition, *medallion* supports API Token authorization and JWT authorization.
-When stored in the <config-file>, passwords are encrypted.
+When stored in the <config-file>, passwords are hashed.

 Here is an example: